kathleenisrad/make-neural-net-homework/README.md

 ## Results:

-Here is the model that a built:
+Here is the model that I built:

 ![](./assets/model.png)